LY183-wq/Undergraduate-graduation-project/README.md

 # Undergraduate-graduation-project
 Undergraduate graduation project in Soochow University

+Performance evaluation of computational methods for predicting the effect of missense mutation on protein-protein interaction.

 Python and R are used in data processing.

 Description of the py files and R files: